ROBERT SIEGEL, Host:

 HAMILTON: But after the game, she began experiencing headaches, nausea and fuzzy thinking.
 Rainey tried to go back to school, but everything about it made her symptoms worse.

-Dr. GERRY GIOIA (Children's National Medical Center): The problem is that she was let back into the game later on, and it's hard to know exactly the contribution of that.
+GERRY GIOIA: The problem is that she was let back into the game later on, and it's hard to know exactly the contribution of that.
 She didn't take another hit, but certainly she was overworking that body and brain during the period of this metabolic crisis.

 HAMILTON: Gioia says Rainey also returned to class too soon, something else a law could have prevented.
 He says an injured brain is like a sprained ankle: It heals faster if you don't use it too much.